-A limited assessment of UO2-Gd2O3 data showed good agreement between measurements and predictions using the UO2 FGR model in FAST.
-Based on these comparisons and observations by other researchers it was concluded that the FGR from these rods should be conservatively bounded with the UO2 FGR model.
+A limited assessment of $UO_2$ -Gd2O3 data showed good agreement between measurements and predictions using the $UO_2$ FGR model in FAST.
+Based on these comparisons and observations by other researchers it was concluded that the FGR from these rods should be conservatively bounded with the $UO_2$ FGR model.

-Overall, FAST gives reasonable predictions (within 5% FGR absolute) of fuel centerline temperature for fuel rods with UO2, MOX, and UO2-Gd2O3 fuel.
+Overall, FAST gives reasonable predictions (within 5% FGR absolute) of fuel centerline temperature for fuel rods with $UO_2$ , MOX, and $UO_2$ -Gd2O3 fuel.

 - Internal Void Volume: Comparisons were made to data from four commercial reactor and three test reactor fuel rods.
-The code predicted the two commercial rods well but overpredicted the BR 3 test rod data by approximately 25% (relative) on average. - Cladding Corrosion: Comparisons were made to data from two commercial BWR rods with Zircaloy-2 cladding, two commercial PWR rods with Zircaloy-4 cladding, two commercial PWR rods with ZIRLO[®] cladding, and one commercial PWR rod with M5TM cladding.
+The code predicted the two commercial rods well but overpredicted the BR-3 test rod data by approximately 25% (relative) on average. - Cladding Corrosion: Comparisons were made to data from two commercial BWR rods with Zircaloy-2 cladding, two commercial PWR rods with Zircaloy-4 cladding, two commercial PWR rods with ZIRLO cladding, and one commercial PWR rod with M5 cladding.
 The oxide corrosion predictions were very good and tend to bracket the data.
-Using integral effect and separate effect data, the following standard deviations for each alloy have been calculated or estimated.

-''' - Zircaloy-2: \sigma = 7.6 \, [\mu \text{m}]

-- Zircaloy-4: \sigma = 15.3 \, [\mu \text{m}]

-- ZIRLO®: \sigma = 15 \, [\mu \text{m}]

-- M5TM: \sigma = 5 \, [\mu \text{m}] '''

-Cladding Hoop Strain: The original hoop strain assessment cases that were available up to a burnup of around 45 [GWd/MTU] demonstrated that, on average, FAST slightly overpredicts cladding hoop strain by 0.1% strain.
+Using integral effect and separate effect data, the following standard deviations for each alloy have been calculated or estimated. - Zircaloy-2: σ =7.6 μm - Zircaloy-4: $\sigma = 15.3 \,\mu m$ - ZIRLO: $\sigma = 15 \,\mu m$ - - M5: σ =5 μm - Cladding Hoop Strain: The original hoop strain assessment cases that were available up to a burnup of around 45 GWd/MTU demonstrated that, on average, FAST slightly overpredicts cladding hoop strain by 0.1% strain.
 FAST overpredicted all the short hold times cases.
-Despite this overprediction, FAST provides reasonable hoop strain predictions up to 62 [GWd/MTU].

-Conclusions 80
+Despite this overprediction, FAST provides reasonable hoop strain predictions up to 62 GWd/MTU. - Reactivity-Initiated Accident: For RIA scenarios, FAST provided reasonable predictions of permanent hoop strain for measured strains below 2%.
+For cases with greater than 2% measured strain, FAST underpredicts the permanent hoop strain.
+FAST predicted maximum fuel enthalpy well, with some variation in predicting failure of a rod.
+FAST underpredicted transient FGR with a standard deviation of 2.2% FGR. - Loss-of-Coolant Accident: For LOCA scenarios, FAST generally predicts failure well, with an overprediction of rod internal pressures.
+For the failed rods (IFA-650 and TREAT rods), FAST both over-predicted (by up to 44% strain) and under-predicted (by up to 49% strain) cladding hoop strain.
+Given the scatter typically observed in burst strain from LOCA burst tests (±50%), this is within the uncertainty.
+For the non-failed rods (LOC-11C rods), FAST overpredicted cladding hoop strain by about 1% strain for the cases where failure was predicted; for cases where failure was predicted and none was observed, FAST over-predicted the hoop strain by up to 44% strain (absolute).

-9.0 References
+11.0 References